aloco/SimpleButton/README.md

 ```
 let primaryButton = PrimaryButton.buttonWithType(.Custom)
 ```
-You can also configurate them on the fly
+You can also configure them on the fly
 ```
 let awesomeButton = SimpleButton.buttonWithType(.Custom)
 awesomeButton.setBorderWidth(2.0, forState: .Normal)